Approved by Board: March 13, 2012

 1. Accountability for Personal Information.

-The Foundation and the Saskatoon Regional Health Authority (governing Board of SHR) have signed a Memorandum of Understanding which articulates mutual accountabilities.
-However, SHRA does not share data related to patient records or patient information with the Foundation.
+The Foundation and the SHA have signed a Memorandum of Understanding which articulates mutual accountabilities.
+However, SHA does not share data related to patient records or patient information with the Foundation.

 2. Identifying Purposes for the Collection of Personal Information.